Modules

 6. In Terminal, type “ls” and hit enter.
 You should see the name of the hex file that you saved in your Home directory (along with everything else in your Home directory).
 If not, you didn’t save it in the right place.

 7. Now tell it to burn the code.
-For the RCD, type this command:
+For the RCD, type this command (all on one line)

 avrdude -P usb -c avrispmkII -p atmega168 -U flash:w:clocker.hex -v -v